-Warranty on the main equipment and the balance of plant under the EPC Contract expired in June 2014 and April 2015, respectively however the EPC Contractor has extended the tenor of the Warranty Bond to a level reflecting the value of remaining warranty claims, as agreed by the Board of Directors.
+Warranty on the main equipment and the balance of plant under the EPC Contract expired in June 2014 and April 2015 respectively, however the EPC Contractor has extended the tenor of the Warranty Bond to a level reflecting the value of remaining warranty claims, as agreed by the Board of Directors.
+The management entered into a separate supplemental agreement for cooling water pumps 11 and 12 with two years of extended warranty.
 The management is closely monitoring the resolution of the warranty claims against the EPC Contractors and shall revisit the value of remaining works and seek further extension of warranty bond until all warranty claims are duly resolved / implemented.